alexhaydock/pinewall/README.md

 This is based heavily on Alpine Linux's [alpine-make-rootfs](https://github.com/alpinelinux/alpine-make-rootfs) which does a lot of the heavy lifting of building a base Alpine Linux system for us.
 From there, I just inject all the relevant packages and configs required to build a competent home router.

-From there, I owe a lot of the credit for the next-step code to Filippo Valsorda and his [frood](https://words.filippo.io/dispatches/frood/) project which is very similar to this one, but aims to be an immutable NAS instead.
+From there, I owe a lot of the credit for the EFI UKI packing code to Filippo Valsorda and his [frood](https://words.filippo.io/dispatches/frood/) project - which is very similar to this one but aims to be an immutable NAS instead.

 ## Hardware Support
 Officially I only `x86_64` based QEMU Virtual Machines.
 Specifically running on Proxmox, as that's how I'm running it in production.